 Players must tryout for the Traveling League.
 Tryout Information is found on our tryout page.

 BPAA offers youth scholarships to help Brooklyn Park families pay for their children's participation in our baseball program.
 Please feel free to complete the above form to receive financial assistance.
 We will limit the amount of scholarships to 20.
-All scholarship applications must be completed and received by BPAA Baseball by March 15, 2023.
+All scholarship applications must be completed and received by BPAA Baseball by February 9th (Travel and 9/10AL) and March 15 (All other leagues).

 A volunteer check will still need to be handed in and volunteer hours will still need to be completed.